• Recipes

 This easy-to-prepare salad is versatile enough to be enjoyed as a light lunch, an easy side dish, or even a main course.

-For more salad recipes see Pasta Salad, Watermelon Feta Salad or Grilled Asparagus Salad.
+For more salad recipes see Pasta Salad, Watermelon Feta Salad or Corn Cucumber Tomato Salad.

 Why You'll Love This Recipe